-ART 109 Introduction to Photography

-ART 111 Anatomy for the Artist and Figure Drawing

-ART 350 Modern Art History

-ART 103 Introduction to Figure Sculpture

-ART 104 Introduction to Printmaking

-ART 110 Ways of Seeing

-- 3. Completion of two additional drawing electives for a minimum of 8 semester hours. - 4.
+- 1. Completion of all of the following courses: - ART 109 Introduction to Photography - ART 111 Anatomy for the Artist and Figure Drawing - ART 350 Modern Art History - 2.
+Completion of one of the following courses: - ART 103 Introduction to Figure Sculpture - ART 104 Introduction to Printmaking - ART 110 Ways of Seeing - 3.
+Completion of two additional drawing electives for a minimum of 8 semester hours. - 4.
 Completion of three additional painting electives for a minimum of 12 semester hours. - 5.
 Completion of one additional Art History elective.